-Cocaine, jewelry and phone records mentioned in new documents ahead of long-delayed Duplantier murder trial
+Cocaine, jewelry & phone records mentioned in new documents ahead of Duplantier murder trial

 Latest Weather Blog

-Cocaine, jewelry and phone records mentioned in new documents ahead of long-delayed Duplantier murder trial
+Cocaine, jewelry & phone records mentioned in new documents ahead of Duplantier murder trial

 BATON ROUGE - New court documents filed ahead of the trial for one of two men accused of kidnapping and murdering an elderly couple reveals new details surrounding the disturbing case.